animist-io/whale-island/docs/top.md

 + Any game where the co-location of players is a key component.
 + Path or place contingent reward programs.

-An Ionic module that helps mobile Dapps interact with whale-island is under development at [animist-io/wowshuxkluh](https://github.com/animist-io/wowshuxkluh).
+Javascript libraries to help mobile Dapps interact with whale-island are under development at [animist-io/wowshuxkluh](https://github.com/animist-io/wowshuxkluh).

 ## Services

-+ A contract to request services from whale-island nodes exists on Ethereum at: `0xf802....69cd7` and its Solidity file can be found at [animist-io/wallowa/contracts](https://github.com/animist-io/wallowa/blob/master/contracts/AnimistEvent.sol).
++ A contract to request services from whale-island nodes exists on Ethereum at: `0xf802....cde` and its Solidity file can be found at [animist-io/wallowa/contracts](https://github.com/animist-io/wallowa/blob/master/contracts/AnimistEvent.sol).
 Nodes continuously listen for, store and respond to events fired on this contract.

 + Whale-island locations and their Ethereum addresses can be found at `ipfs.io/ipfs/QmY...bdG`